bsidestlv/bsidestlv.com/content/faq/index.md

 Commercially photographing the events, participants,or the grounds is prohibited without consent of all parties involved and approval of the BSidesTLV management.
 Any materials (such as videos or official photography) released by BSidesTLV may be freely used by the community.

 More details at http://confcodeofconduct.com/

+### Why are we charging for entrance?

+For once, We hope this will help us serve our community better, by making sure that people who sign up for our event will participate in person.
+Worldwide, many of the larger Security BSides events and other security community conferences also charge a token fee.
+As we mostly rely on sponsorships , this year we have decided to charge a small fee that will help us offset some of the event production costs.

+### Is BSidesTLV a commercial event?

+No. We are a 100% volunteer run, registered nonprofit association, and the team is fully dedicated to hosting the best community oriented, non commercial event possible.

+### Food ticket info

+This year due to a limited budget, we decided to offer a pre-paid basic lunch option: beef or vegan hot dog, chips and soft drinks.

+Coffee will be available all day at no cost.